Tucson couple passes away 8 days apart from COVID-19

 TUCSON, Ariz (KGUN) — Passing away just eight-days apart at the hands of COVID-19, Gwen and Mike Elbert's love story of more than 53 years continued until their last breaths.

-“They were married.
-33 years.
-They met.
-Obviously, more than three years ago, they.
+“They were married 53 years.
+They met, obviously, more than fifty- three years ago.
 He was in the military at the time and she went to visit him.
 They got married in Europe, at that time, on the Fourth of July," said Bj Madsen, the couple's niece.

 Madsen is heartbroken — knowing both were over 75 and were weeks away from getting vaccinated.

-"If we had that vaccination, you know, just for six weeks earlier.
+"If we had that vaccination, you know, just four or six weeks earlier.
 They would probably still be here with us," said Madsen.

 The couple was diagnosed with COVID-19 after Christmas.
 Gwen was admitted to the hospital on New Year's Day — and Mike's diagnosis followed just two days later.